 What I love about How to Turn $100 into $1,000,000 is that it’s honest and does not underestimate kids’ ability to understand money.
 While the writing is accessible to middle schoolers, it explains big concepts like compound interest, credit card debt, mutual funds, and how to write a good business plan.

 In general, most kids hate to be talked to like they can’t understand things.
 “Oh, you’ll understand when you’re older,” is a push off and kids know it.
 And in the case of money, those lost years until they can understand will make a big difference to their success or failure with money as an adult.
 Let them take risks and learn now when their absolute dollars are low.

 My favorite chapter in this book has to be the last chapter: What Could Go Wrong?
-In this chapter, the authors go through top money mistakes people make including spending more than they make, taking on credit card debt, falling for schemes, gambling, and not having a plan.
+In this section, the authors go through top money mistakes people make including spending more than they earn, taking on credit card debt, falling for schemes, gambling, and not having a plan.
 I love that the book ends refocusing kids on the realities of money and how there are no “get rich quick” plans.